lucprincen/lucidian-tides/1. Characters/The Party/Bartholomew Brittlestone.md

 Class: Rogue

 Really old dwarven rogue.
 Had one final wish on his bucket list, to become a member of a pirate crew once again.
-Quartermaster of [[The Serpent's Tide]]
+Quartermaster of [[2.
+Locations/Darktow Isle/The Serpent's Tide]]